1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 3. Minimally Invasive Procedures

-Angiographic embolization for severe or refractory bleeding
+Angiographic embolization of severe bleeding or refractory bleeding.

 Dr. Scott Liu, MD, is a board-certified gastroenterologist with over six years of experience and a background in military medicine.
 He earned his medical degree from the University of Maryland, Baltimore, completed his Internal Medicine residency at Naval Medical Center Portsmouth, and finished his Gastroenterology fellowship through the National Capital Consortium.
 Dr. Liu provides comprehensive care for a broad range of digestive conditions, including abdominal pain, acid reflux, liver disease, chronic diarrhea, and colon cancer screening.
 He is a member of the American College of Gastroenterology and is known for his disciplined, patient-focused approach and clear communication.